-H. Professional Development Standards for Promotion to Technical Professor
+D. Professional Development Standards for Promotion to Technical Professor

-To be eligible for promotion to Technical Professor in the Mass Communications department, an Associate Technical Professor is expected to have completed professional development, engaging in the same professional development as listed for Mass Communications tenure-track faculty.
+To earn promotion to Technical Professor in the Mass Communications department, a faculty member must demonstrate a consistent pattern of professional development and engagement in the same items as listed for tenure-track faculty, sections I.D.1 and I.D.2.